 Prerequisites for monitoring Oracle with Checkmk

 You will need a Checkmk site with which you can query the monitoring data from your Oracle instances.
-If you don't already have a Checkmk environment running, you can get started right away with the Checkmk Free Edition.
+If you don't already have a Checkmk environment running, you can get started right away with the Checkmk Trial.
 Follow this video tutorial and your Checkmk site will be ready to go within minutes.

 Of course, you also need an Oracle database that you want to monitor.
 For this database, you also need the rights to create new database user accounts.
 In my case, my Oracle database version 19.0 runs on a hardware server, and I use Rocky Linux version 8.0 as my operating system.

 I also monitor another Oracle instance where I don't have access to the hardware and operating system.
 This would be the case, for example, if you are using services such as the Oracle Database Service for Azure.
 In this Oracle monitoring tutorial, you use Checkmk's Agent Bakery to configure the Oracle monitoring plug-in.
 This prevents syntax errors and saves time.
-The Agent Bakery is a feature in the Checkmk Enterprise Edition and is therefore included in the Checkmk Free Edition.
+The Agent Bakery is a feature in the Checkmk Enterprise Edition and is therefore included in the Checkmk Trial.
 If, on the other hand, you use the Checkmk Raw Edition, you will instead need to configure the plug-in via the command line.
 To do this, follow the instructions in the article on monitoring Oracle databases in the Checkmk documentation.

 Step 1: Configuring access accounts for Oracle monitoring